camsaul/methodical/README.md

 ## Component implementations that ship with Methodical

-As previously mentioned, Methodical ships with a variety of alternative implementations of these components.
+As previously mentioned, Methodical ships with a variety of alternative implementations of these constituent components of multimethods.
 The following summarizes all component implementations that currently ship with Methodical:

 ### Method Combinations

 *  `clojure-method-combination` - mimics behavior of vanilla Clojure multimethods.
 Disallows auxiliary methods;
-   primary methods do not get an implicit `next-method` arg.
+   primary methods do *not* get an implicit `next-method` arg.

 *  `clos-method-combination` - mimics behavior of the CLOS standard method combination.
 Supports `:before`, `:after`, and `:around` auxiliary methods.
 Return values of `:before` and `:after` methods are ignored. `:after` methods are